Eight years old, running across the lobby to the evergreen, elated:

 I remove a canister of oatmeal from the cupboard.
 Because it is cheap, convenient, and healthy, it is my de facto breakfast.
-The mediocre taste and texture quietly honor asceticism, a virtue I've long associated with wisdom (a nod to my father’s Protestantism?).
+The mediocre taste and texture quietly honor asceticism, a virtue from my childhood's Protestantism.

 There are two general techniques to prepare oatmeal that I know of:

-A. Heat approximately 1 cup of water to boiling, then combine gradually with a serving of oatmeal, using only as much water as is necessary to achieve the desired consistency.
+A. Pre-heated water: Heat approximately 1 cup of water to boiling, then combine gradually with a serving of oatmeal, using only as much water as is necessary to achieve the desired consistency.

-I firmly support A, as I cannot fathom why anyone would take B’s risk of incorrectly estimating the oatmeal-water ratio before heating, leading to either an inedible dry brick (not enough water) or hot oat soup (too much water).
+I firmly support A, as I cannot fathom why anyone would take B’s risk of incorrectly estimating the oatmeal-water ratio before heating, leading to either an inedible dry brick or hot oat soup.
 My wife subscribes to B and we do not discuss the topic often.

 I place the water into the microwave, an appliance that has been omnipresent in my lifetime, rising to prominence in the United States just before I was born.
 It is a strange device, bombarding water with radiation, literally spinning the tiny molecules to a boil.